lumeland/lume.land/plugins/esbuild.md

 ## Description

-The plugin `esbuild` process your Javascript and Typescript files using [esbuild bundler](https://esbuild.github.io/).
+The plugin `esbuild` process your JavaScript and TypeScript files using [esbuild bundler](https://esbuild.github.io/).

 The available options are: